jlevy/og-equity-compensation/README.md

 Here are a few especially important ones especially relevant to startups and other private
 companies:

+- **Percentage**:
   - *What percentage of the company do the shares represent?*
-- *What set of shares was used to compute that percentage (is this really the percentage of all shares, or some subset)?*
+  - *What set of shares was used to compute that percentage?
+    Is it outstanding shares or fully diluted?*
+  - *What convertible securities are outstanding (convertible notes, SAFEs, or warrants), and how much dilution can I expect from their conversion?*
+- **Valuation**:
   - *What did the last round value the company at?
     (I.e. the preferred share price times the total outstanding shares)?*
   - *What is the most recent 409A valuation?
     When was it done, and will it be done again soon?*
+  - *What exit valuation will need to be achieved before common stock is has positive value (that is, what are the liquidation overhangs)?*
+- **Options**:
   - *Do you allow early exercise of my options?*
+  - *Am I required to exercise my options within 90 days after I leave or am terminated?
+    Does the company extend the exercise window of the options of employees that depart?*
+- **Vesting**:
   - *Are all employees on the same vesting schedule?*
   - *Is there any acceleration of my vesting if the company is acquired?*
   - *Do you have a policy regarding follow-on stock grants?*
   - *Does the company have any repurchase right to vested shares?*
-- *What exit valuation will need to be achieved before common stock is has positive value (that is, what are the liquidation overhangs)?*
-- *Does the company extend the exercise window of the options of employees that depart?
-  (Especially for ISOs)*

 After you have the information, you’ll be able to consider the [possible scenarios](#common-scenarios) of when you might want to exercise options.